canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ## Rewarding your readers
 Duration: 2:00

-On the last page of a tutorial, the project is finished and you remember attendees they have reached their goal and have grown some new skills.
+On the last page of a tutorial, the project is finished and you remind readers they have reached their goal and have grown some new skills.

 Take one or two paragraphs to remind them of what they went through and what they have achieved.
-That way, attendees can reflect upon the various steps and this new acquired knowledge.
+That way, readers can reflect upon the various steps and their newly acquired knowledge.
 Ensure you use a friendly title for this final step.
-“That’s all folks!” is used in some other tutorials.

-For example, as a reader of this tutorial, you should have understood what's needed to create a successful learning experience, what the recommendations are and how the syntax is working.
-You know how to deploy the website locally and how to propose your content for review!
+For example, as a reader of this tutorial, you should have understood what's needed to create a successful learning experience, what the recommendations are, and how the Markdown syntax works.
+You now know how to deploy the website locally and how to propose your content for review!

 On the last page, make sure you also include at least one of the following sections: